Martin Lynch (Gaelic footballer)

 Martin Lynch (born 17 June 1970) is an Irish former Gaelic football player and selector who played for club side Clane.
-He scored 13-96 and made a combined 118 league and championship appearances with the Kildare senior football team.
+He scored 13–96 and made a combined 118 league and championship appearances with the Kildare senior football team.

 Career

 Lynch first played Gaelic football at a competitive level under the stewardship of his father at the local national school in Clane.
 He later won an All-Ireland Colleges Championship with Scoil Mhuire.
-By this stage Lynch had made his inter-county debut as a member of the Kildare minor football team that won the Leinster Minor Championship in 1987.
+By this stage Lynch had made his inter-county debut as a member of the Kildare minor football team that won the Leinster MFC in 1987.
 He had just turned 18 when he made his senior debut in a National League game against Roscommon in October 1988.
 Lynch's was an All-Star recipient in 1991.
-He was part of the Clane club team that won four County Championship's between 1991 and 1997.
-The latter part of his inter-county career saw Lynch line out in Kildare's defeat by Galway in the 1998 All-Ireland final.
-He claimed two Leinster Championships before retiring from inter-county activity in 2002.
+He was part of the Clane club team that won four County Championships between 1991 and 1997.
+The latter part of his inter-county career saw Lynch line out in Kildare's defeat by Galway in the 1998 All-Ireland SFC final.
+He claimed two Leinster SFC titles before retiring from inter-county activity in 2002.